-For the purposes of calculating final overall classification for the Philosophy Tripos, the first year has no weighting, which means that the assessment marks achieved in the first year do not contribute to the overall class.
+To calculate final overall classification for the Philosophy Tripos, the first year has no weighting, which means that the assessment marks achieved in the first year do not contribute to the overall class.

 Marks for the second year will count towards the overall class at a weighting of 30%.